go-faster/oteldb/docs/metrics.md

 Data should be stored in a way that allows exploit low cardinality of metric name and resource set, subsequently reducing series cardinality.

-However, we can benefit for filtering concurrently by attribute and resource set, maintaining index for resources and attributes.
+However, we can benefit of filtering concurrently by attribute and resource set, maintaining index for resources and attributes.

 Also, actual cardinality of resource set can be smaller than metric cardinality